 As a corporate foundation in Asia solely dedicated to championing social entrepreneurship, DBS Foundation contributes towards building a more inclusive society in the region so that those at society’s margins can enjoy productive and rewarding lives.
-DBS Foundation works with Social Enterprises and Social Entrepreneurs in Singapore, India, Indonesia, China, Taiwan and Hong Kong with programmes ranging from venture challenges, learning forums, intensive incubation, project grant support, financing and skilled volunteer mentoring.
+DBS Foundation works with Social Enterprises and Social Entrepreneurs in Singapore, India, Indonesia, China, Taiwan and Hong Kong with programmes ranging from venture challenges, learning forums, grant support, financing and skilled volunteer mentoring.

 Our journey began when our Institutional banking colleagues became aware of what social enterprises (SE) are and learnt more about how SEs offer sustainable solutions to bridging the gap of inequality by generating both financial and social returns.

 We spoke with partners on the ground and realized that we could meet the fundamental banking need of SEs.
 Hence the Social Enterprise Banking Package (SE package) was introduced which was the first cash transaction banking account customized for SEs in Singapore and in Asia.

 DBS made the first step to engage with SEs in volunteering programmes and engaging students in Hong Kong which is a mature market for social enterprises.

 Being a bank born and bred in Asia, we understood the growing problem faced by societies in a new Asia.
 As Asia grows, businesses need to be increasingly aware of their social responsibilities, and do their part to build a better and more inclusive Asia for the future.